hardbyte/python-can/doc/interfaces/seeedstudio.rst

   Example: ``[{"can_id": 0x11, "can_mask": 0x21},]``

-  **Hardware Limitation:** The Seeed Studio device only supports a single hardware filter.
-This list must contain at most one filter dictionary.
-A ``can.CanInitializationError`` will be raised if more than one filter is provided.
+  If one filter is provided, it will be used by the high-performance hardware filter.
+If zero or more than one filter is provided, software-based filtering will be used.